-- Curtail nuisances, such as littering and public urination, concurrent with public drinking.
+- Curtail nuisances such as littering and public urination that often occur with public drinking

-Of course, not every state or municipality prohibits drinking or carrying alcoholic beverages in public places, such as sidewalks and city parks.
+Of course, not every state or municipality prohibits drinking or carrying alcoholic beverages in public places.
 A few notable tourist destinations, like Las Vegas and New Orleans, famously lack such prohibitions.
-You can learn more about where you can and can't have an open container of alcohol below.

 Open Container Laws: What Are They?